kujtimZyte/booksbot_v2/README.md

 }
 ```
 The seemingly random metadata tags come from the `meta` tags keys and values.

-## Contributing :mailbox_with_mail:
-Contributions are welcomed, have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) document for more information.

 ## License :memo:
 The project is available under the [MIT](https://opensource.org/licenses/MIT) license.